-- 6.-(1) Public Bus Service drivers who have at least 2 hours break between successive shifts for the day may be required to work normal hours of work in split shifts, as follows - (a) the normal hours of work must be worked in not more than 2 shifts; - (b) such shifts must (notwithstanding paragraph 5) be worked between the hours of 5.00 am to 11.30 pm; - (c) if a lesser number of hours than 8 is actually worked during the day, the worker must be paid for minimum of 8 hours of work and, for the purpose of paragraph 9, is regarded as having performed 8 hours of work;
+- 6.-(1) Public Bus Service drivers who have at least 2 hours break between successive shifts for the day may be required to work normal hours of work in split shifts, as follows- - (a) the normal hours of work must be worked in not more than 2 shifts; - (b) such shifts must (notwithstanding regulation 5) be worked between the hours of 5.00 am to 11.30 pm; - (c) if a lesser number of hours than 8 is actually worked during the day, the worker must be paid for minimum of 8 hours of work and, for the purpose of regulation 9, is regarded as having performed 8 hours of work; and - (d) the break between the shifts shall be a minimum of 2 hours. - (2) This regulation shall not apply to any other worker covered by this Regulation.